 What you find there is up to you to describe in Hollow Earth Expedition Letter Larp!

 This is where you can find all the player characters already participating in HEX Letter Larp.
 We will post them all here as they come in.
-We now have 38 out of the 56 published.
+We still have more to publish.

 Sign up sheet for HEX Letter Larp here.
 Sign up starts October 2019 and stays open til March 1st 2020.
 You can join anytime during that time period.